-As we age, excess, drooping folds of skin and eyebags appear above and below our eyes.
+With age, drooping folds of skin and eyebags appear above and below the eyes.
 A blepharoplasty is either a rejuvenating (cosmetic) or functional surgical procedure, depending on whether the excess tissue poses a cosmetic problem or interferes with the patient’s visual function.
 The purpose of the blepharoplasty is to correct excess folds of skin (dermatochalasis) and eyebags or to reduce lower lid festoons.

 Upper eyelid blepharoplasty